Introduction to collections care

 Collections care involves:

-- Creating a suitable environment for the preservation and display of collections
+- Creating a suitable environment to effectively preserve and display collections

-- Guidance on handling, packing and treating artefacts
+- Available guidance on handling, packing, and treating objects appropriately.

-Collections care, therefore, is essential to preserving the core of what makes your museum special.
-The key to success with caring for your collection is realising that every item is of equal value.
-Whether you are displaying ancient Assyrian carvings or charting the course of 21st-century technology, every piece in your collection needs to be treated with respect.
+Collections care is essential to preserving this resource that makes your museum unique.
+It’s important to care for each item in your collection equally, whether you’re displaying ancient Assyrian carvings or charting the course of 21st-century technology, every object in your collection needs to be treated with respect.

 Care vs. Conservation

-Sometimes you might hear reference to conservation when discussing the care of collections.
-This is a slightly separate practice to collections care.
-Museums Galleries Scotland uses three terms to describe different facets of preserving collections.
+conservation is a separate practice to collections care.
+We use three terms to describe different facets of preserving collections: